 This year’s U.S. Amateur brings high-level golf back to the Ridgewood Country Club, a classic A.W.
 Tillinghast course in a busy New Jersey suburb 15 minutes outside of New York City.

-Often overshadowed by Tillinghast’s other championship layouts in the area at Winged Foot, Bethpage Black, and Baltusrol, Ridgewood holds its own near the top of Tilly’s portfolio and is widely considered one of the two or three best 27-hole golf courses in the world.
+Often overshadowed by Tillinghast’s other championship layouts in the area—Winged Foot, Bethpage, and Baltusrol—Ridgewood holds its own near the top of Tilly’s portfolio and has to be considered one of the two or three best 27-hole golf facilities in the world.
 It is the type of place that looks and plays like it could host the U.S. Open pretty much any day of the week.
-Members enjoy 3 truly equal 9-hole courses (East, Center, West) all relatively similar in difficulty and architectural interest.
-Accomplishing this was no small feat for Tillinghast, “The Dean of Golf Course Architecture”, especially when considering that each nine starts and ends at the iconic Clifford Wendehack Clubhouse.
-The rest of the holes negotiate the broad ridge that bisects the big property.
+Members enjoy three truly equal nine-hole courses (East, Center, and West), all similar in difficulty and architectural interest.
+Routing these courses was no small feat, especially considering that each starts and ends at the iconic Clifford Wendehack-designed clubhouse.
+The middle holes of each nine negotiate a broad ridge that bisects the property.

-However, what makes Ridgewood unique among the top Tillinghast courses is the flashy bunkering with wispy fescue eyelashes, and lots of narrow, almost pointed tongues and fingers.
-These hazards create an interesting challenge as the fingers can make for difficult lies and some unusual swings.
-The serpentine bunkers vary greatly in shape and size.
-One of the wildest complexes is shared between two holes (#3 and #7 this week, both on the East), and others, like the bunkers on “Five and Dime”, can be seen from halfway across the course thanks to years of tree clearing and a restoration by Hanse Golf Design focused on bringing back Tillinghast’s flair for these unique bunkers.
+What makes Ridgewood unique among the Tillinghast’s best courses is the flashy bunkering, with wispy fescue eyelashes and lots of narrow, almost pointed tongues and fingers.
+These serpentine hazards create interesting challenges, as the fingers can make for difficult lies and unusual stances.
+The bunkers vary greatly in shape and size.
+One of the wildest complexes is shared between two holes—Nos.
+3 and 7 this week, both on the East—and others, like the bunkers on the Five and Dime hole, can be seen from halfway across the course.
+This visibility is the result of years of tree clearing, which, along with bringing back the flair of Tilly’s bunkers, was a focus of the recent restoration by Hanse Golf Course Design.